Duskt/mjsoc/DEVELOPMENT.md

-As described in the README, this repository contains both server and client files.
+This repository contains both server and client files.
 The **Rust** server handles:

 -   Authentication
 -   QR code (scanning, i.e. the link you're taken to, and generation)